sboosali/wagon-challenge/README.md

 C. I got constant residency with a `pipes` one-liner (see `summarizeStdinPipes`).
 But to make sure I understood the space leak, I profiled an ad-hoc iterator (`foldI`), which still leaked.
 Then, I tried to make the accumulators totally strict (hence strict `Maybe'` and `Pair` and `BangPatterns`), which indeed sealed the space leak (see `summarizeStdinStreaming`).
 I could have used enough `seq`s, but I found totally-strict data-structures easier to reason about (c.f.
 "I know the fields of strict type X' can't be* thunks, ever" v.
 "I hope I forced the fields of lazy type X in each function that uses it").

-1,000,000 rows takes less than a minute with <50kb max residency, which seems fast enough / lean enough.
+1,000,000 rows takes less than a minute with <50kb max residency [1000000/first.pdf](https://github.com/sboosali/wagon-challenge/blob/master/profiling/1000000/first.pdf), even with profiling, which seems fast enough / lean enough.

+10,000,000 rows takes under five minutes [10000000/first.prof](https://github.com/sboosali/wagon-challenge/blob/master/profiling/10000000/first.prof), also constant residency (the PostScript file crashed Preview before conversion to PDF, so I included only the `ps`).

-Since it streams, we could implement the "./generator PULL" extension just by turning the fold into a scan.
+Since it streams, we could implement the `./generator PULL` extension just by turning the fold into a scan.

 *though, they can still have thunks, if only in whnf.